San-Jeevan/JiRESTProxies/README.md

 ![How the proxy works](https://github.com/San-Jeevan/JiRESTProxies/raw/master/JirestIllustration.png)

 The JiRest will send the query information to the proxy which executes it and sends back the response raw.
-The proxy is necessary due to limitation in todays browsers.
-There are restrains:
+The proxy is necessary due to limitation in todays browsers:

 - Cors (cross origin resource sharing) problem
 - Setting of cookie in a header